pauldes/nba/README.md

-# Predicting the KIA MVP
+# Predicting the NBA Most Valuable Player

 Look for the result at [nbamvp.herokuapp.com](https://nbamvp.herokuapp.com)